-Two other basic types of data in Swift are doubles
+Two other basic types of data in Swift are doubles and booleans, and you’ll be using them a lot.

-, and it’s a fancy way of saying it holds fractional values such as 38.1
+Double is short for double-precision floating-point number , and it’s a fancy way of saying it holds fractional values such as 38.1, or 3.141592654.

-Whenever you create a variable with a fractional number, Swift automatically gives that variable the type Double
+Whenever you create a variable with a fractional number, Swift automatically gives that variable the type Double.

 For example: